-As of August 12, 2020, RSL beneficially owned approximately 57.7% of the voting power of our outstanding shares of common stock.
+On August 2, 2021, we entered into a share purchase agreement with RSL pursuant to which we agreed to issue and sell 17,021,276 shares of our common stock, par value \$0.0001 per share, to RSL at a per share price of \$11.75 (the "Equity Investment").
+Prior to the Equity Investment, RSL held approximately 57.5% of the voting power of our outstanding shares of common stock.
+Immediately following the consummation of the Equity Investment, and as of August 9, 2021, RSL beneficially owned approximately 63.8% of the voting power of our outstanding shares of common stock.
 Therefore, we are controlled by RSL and RSL has the ability to substantially influence us and exert significant control through this ownership position.
-For example, RSL may be able to control elections of directors, the issuance of equity, including to our employees under equity incentive plans, amendments of our organizational documents, or approval of any merger, amalgamation, sale of assets or other major corporate transaction.
+It is possible RSL may be able to control elections of directors, the issuance of equity, including to our employees under equity incentive plans, amendments of our organizational documents, or approval of any merger, amalgamation, sale of assets or other major corporate transaction.
 RSL's interests may not always coincide with our corporate interests or the interests of other stockholders, and it may exercise its voting and other rights in a manner with which you may not agree or that may not be in the best interests of our other stockholders.
 Further, RSL is a privately held company whose ownership and governance structure is not transparent to our other stockholders.
+RSL recently entered into a business combination agreement with Montes Archimedes Acquisition Corp., a special purpose acquisition corporation, pursuant to which RSL would become a publicly-traded corporation if such transaction is completed.
 There may be changes to the management or ownership of RSL, or to RSL's business model, that could impact RSL's interests in a way that may not coincide with our corporate interests or the interests of other stockholders.
 Any such changes may diminish, or eliminate entirely, any benefits we expect to derive from our membership in the Roivant family of companies.
-So long as RSL continues to own a significant amount of our equity, it will continue to be able to strongly influence and effectively control our decisions.
+So long as RSL continues to own a s